On 10 May Boris Johnson confirmed the UK lockdown would be continuing but that restrictions will begin to ease in the coming weeks.

-Due to the coronavirus outbreak Boris Johnson told the public they should now only leave the house for several key reasons.
+The order has been in place since 23 March when the prime minister first told the nation they should only leave the house for several key reasons.

-These include travelling to work as a key worker, shopping for food or medicine and taking one form of exercise per day.
+These included travelling to work as a key worker, shopping for food or medicine and taking one form of exercise per day.

 Public Health England says: “The best way to protect yourself and others is: wash your hands with soap and water, or use a sanitiser gel, regularly throughout the day.
 [And] catch your cough or sneeze in a tissue, bin it, and wash your hands.
 [Updated government advice also says people should stay at home and practice social distancing].